 Update: This piece is outdated.
-We published 6 Year US Escape Room Industry Report on August 24, 2020.
+We published US Escape Room Industry Report – 2020 Year End Update on February 26, 2021.

 We’ve been tracking the escape room industry for 5 years, since launching the Room Escape Artist Escape Room Directory in 2014.